cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ### On the suspension of keys

-## On the characteristics of crypto assets on Blockchain and distributed ledger technologies
+## On the characteristics of crypto asset on Blockchain and distributed ledger technologies

 ### General